Self-help App for young girls

 Semantics (S) = The look and feel of the app

-Language (L) = A terminology that fits the user's mental model
+Language (L) = The terminology that fits the user's mental model

 Navigation (N) = The overall structure and navigation of the design elements and pages